 Black & Veatch’s services included engineering, design, procurement, construction, and commissioning services for both the Charnock Treatment Unit and the Santa Monica Water Treatment Plant.
 The project incorporated a 3,750 g.p.m. wellhead treatment plant for MTBE and TBA removal at the Charnock well field; and a 7,000 g.p.m. treatment plant at the Arcadia site for softening, radionuclide removal, iron and manganese removal, and volatile organics removal.

 With the City and Black & Veatch working collaboratively to provide rapid response at all levels to expedite restoration of the well field, the progressive design-build method allowed a 20-month project schedule to be met.

 This design-build model also allowed the owner to transfer design risk to the contractor and reduced the schedule by overlapping design and construction phases while bringing continuous value engineering and constructability analysis.
 With flexibility throughout, the method provided the owner with a single point of contact and key guarantees, including quality assurance and quality control.

-In December 2010, the city of Santa Monica restored the use of its valuable groundwater supply with the successful startup of the Charnock Well Field Restoration Project (CWRP).
-With the reopening the well field, the city now produces 70 percent of its water supply needs and is moving toward its 2020 goal of 100 percent self-sufficiency.
+In December 2010, the City of Santa Monica restored the use of its valuable groundwater supply with the successful startup of the Charnock Well Field Restoration Project (CWRP).
+With the reopening of the well field, the City now produces 70 percent of its water supply needs and is moving toward its 2020 goal of 100 percent self-sufficiency.